St. Rose of Lima Church (Newtown, Connecticut): Relation to Sandy Hook shooting

 On December 14, 2012, a 20-year-old man, Adam Lanza, fatally shot his mother in their home before killing 26 people at Sandy Hook Elementary School in a school shooting which gained international attention.
 The dead included twenty children and six members of the school staff.
-Initial reports indicated that Lanza might have attended middle school there.
+Lanza attended St. Rose of Lima for eight weeks from April to June 2005.

 That evening, a candle-light vigil was held at St. Rose Church, at which various religious leaders of the town and the Governor of Connecticut, Dan Malloy, addressed the assembled crowd.
 The parish offered a special Mass that same evening and the church remained open throughout the night, in order to provide a place of comfort for the people of the town.

 On Sunday, December 16, around noon, someone called the parish office and said, “I’m going to kill everyone there.
 My friend didn’t finish the job”.
 Parish officials tried to keep the caller on the line, asking him to repeat himself.
 He did so, making the same threat in the same words.
 Churchgoers quickly evacuated church.
 Police in SWAT gear arrived at the church to check out the area.

 Funerals for 11 of the children killed in the shooting were held at St. Rose Church.